 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Natural light is an important resource for us.
 Sunlight plays a critical role in keeping us physically and mentally healthy.
-However, we live in an increasingly sedentary, indoor society and only some homes have windows that let the light in.
+However, we live in an increasingly sedentary, indoor society, where many homes lack appropriate windows.
 There are ways you can get more natural light without windows.
-By monopolizing on small amounts of it, you can maximize your sunlight exposure.
+With these tips, you can maximize your sunlight exposure.

 Decorate with Mirrors

 Mirrors reflect light, which is how you can see yourself.
 This ability helps them make a room look larger.
-Strategically placing mirrors around your home can reflect more natural light throughout.
+Strategically placing mirrors around your home can spread more natural light throughout.

 Choose Furniture With Shiny Finishes

-Furniture with shiny surfaces can aid in light reflection.
+Furniture with shiny surfaces can brighten your space.
 Wood finishes, metallic pieces and other reflective frames can capture the natural light coming through, adding to your exposure.

 Paint with Light Colors

-You might have heard that wearing lighter colors in the summer can help you feel less heat.
+You might have heard wearing lighter colors in the summer can help you feel less heat.
 That’s because light colors reflect light while dark ones absorb it.
-The same goes with your room color.
+The same goes for your room color.
 Painting your walls with light pigments increases the reflection of light in your home.

 Don’t Overcrowd Your Rooms

 The more matte furniture you pack in a room, the less space light will have to move around.
-If natural light from a source gets blocked, it can impact how you feel.
+If natural light from a source gets blocked, it can impact the room’s brightness.

 Get Outside

 One of the best ways to get more natural light is to spend more time outside.
-There are many things you might normally do inside that you can do outdoors.
+There are many things you might typically do inside that you can do outdoors.

-- Eating – In mild weather, you can often enjoy your meals outside.
-You don’t need to have a barbecue to enjoy your favorite food and drinks in the sun.
-Even taking a snack to enjoy on a picnic blanket will give you more natural light exposure.
+• Eating – In mild weather, you can enjoy your meals outside.
+You don’t need a barbecue to have your favorite food and drinks in the sun.
+Even taking a snack to eat on a picnic blanket will give you more natural light exposure.
 Creating a screened-in porch can help you enjoy your meals without pests.

-- Exercise – Exercising outside is a great way to get moving and increase your vitamin D levels.
-You can often walk or run in your neighborhood or on a public track for free.
-If you stream exercise programs, you can often do that in your yard and still be connected to your wi-fi.
+• Exercise – Exercising outdoors is a great way to get moving and increase vitamin D levels.
+You can walk or run in your neighborhood or on a public track for free.
+You can also use your Wi-Fi to stream workout videos in your backyard.

-- Doing Laundry – On sunny days, consider drying your clothes on a line in your yard.
-It’s energy efficient and increases your natural light exposure.
+• Doing Laundry – On sunny days, consider drying your clothes on a line in your yard.
+It’s energy-efficient and increases your natural light exposure when you hand and remove them.

-- Relaxing – You can often relax just as well in nice weather as you can inside your home.
-Consider securing a hammock or adding some outdoor lounge furniture to your yard in order to have a nice place to take a breather.
+• Relaxing – You can often relax just as well in nice weather as you can inside your home.
+Consider securing a hammock or adding outdoor lounge furniture to your yard for a nice place to take a breather.

 Benefits of Natural Light